nbschool/ecommerce_api/docs/source/dev_guide/create_resources.rst

     api.add_resource(MyModelHandler, '/mymodel/')

-This is one of the simplest example that can be done to create a simple resource.
+This is one of the simplest example that can be done to create a simple resource that can use auth.

 In this case the ``validate_input`` can return errors when the `request.data` is malformed
 - meaning that does not respects jsonapi standards, like it does not have the `data` root